Will a Debt Management Plan Hurt My Credit?

 In general, a lower utilization ratio equals a higher credit score.
 But when you close accounts, your ratio might increase because you will have less access to credit.

 This might cause your score to decrease.
 However, the dip in your credit score is usually temporary.
 You can typically expect your credit score to rise as your debt decreases.
-In fact, on average we see credit scores for DMP clients rise by around 60 points in the first two years.
+In fact, on average we see credit scores rise by around 90 points for clients who successfully complete their DMP.

 The rules still apply